 - Forecasts with the domestic slack measure perform significantly better than the simple AR process of inflation until late 1980s and particularly at short horizons.
 The global slack measures only outperform the simple AR process significantly in the late 1980s and at short horizons. - Forecasts using terms of trade measures perform significantly better relative to the naïve forecasts, during the late 1980s.
 However, we observe switches in the performances of the two measures; in general, terms of trade ex. oil performs well whenever terms of trade does not and vice versa.
 Due to limited data availability, we cannot observe the performances of terms of trade ex. oil during the 1960s, but this is a period where terms of trade significantly outperforms the naïve forecasts followed by a break during late 1970s and early 1980s. - Forecasts with REER exhibit similar patterns with terms of trade: based on the relatively short time series we observe that they perform well after the mid-1980s. - Forecasts with money exhibit a highly significant and accurate pattern and, in general, global money growth outperforms its domestic counterpart.
-With an exception in PPI inflation and for recent years in the GDP deflator, the results are robust to all inflation measures and especially over medium-tolong horizons. - Both domestic and global measures of credit growth are very successful variables in forecasting U.S. inflation in the late 1980s.
-Global credit growth exhibits an even more accurate path in forecasting inflation than the U.S. credit growth.
+With an exception in PPI inflation and for recent years in the GDP deflator, the results are robust to all inflation measures and especially over medium-tolong horizons.

-global slack measures are FRBD G7, FRBD G39, OECD G7, OECD Total and IMF Advanced.
+8Our domestic slack measures include the CBO, FRBD, OECD, IMF U.S. slack measures as well as HP-filtered U.S real GDP.
+Our global slack measures are FRBD G7, FRBD G39, OECD G7, OECD Total and IMF Advanced.
 More details on the data can be found in Appendix E.

-8In particular, we use measures of domestic and global money growth, terms of trade, and REER.
+9In particular, we use measures of domestic and global money growth, terms of trade, and REER.

-9We use these two sticky price measures only in the benchmark forecasts.
+10We use these two sticky price measures only in the benchmark forecasts.